ganboing/sifive-trace-decoder/README.md

 To build the trace-decoder, you can just type "make" on the command line from the trace-decoder directory.
 This will build the debug version of the trace-decoder, both its executable and dynamic library.
 Specific build targets include:

-clean: Removes all temporary files created during a build
+clean: Removes all temporary files created during a build.

-Debug:  Builds the debug version (with symbol information)
+Debug:  Builds the debug version (with symbol information).
+Using make with no arguments is the same as "make Debug".

-Release: Build the release version
+Release: Build the release version.

 install: Copies the executable, trace-decoder library, Windows dynamic libraries needed for the trace-decoder library, header files, and examples to the directory specified by the INSTALLPATH define, as in make install INSTALLPATH=<path to install at>.
 If INSTALLPATH is not specified, creates an directory "install" in the trace-decoder directory with the components placed in it.

 #### Directory Structure of Source:

-The directory structure for the dqr is:
+The directory structure for the trace decoder is:

 	trace-decoder\
 		include\